swirlai/swirl-search/docs/Tutorials.md

 ```
 To learn more about query and URL parameters, refer to the [User Guide, Using SearchProviders](User-Guide.html#using-searchproviders) section.

-* If the website offers the ability to page through results, or sort results by date (as well as relevancy), use the `PAGE=` and `DATE_SORT=` query mappings to add support for these features through Swirl.
+* If the website offers the ability to page through results, or sort results by date (as well as relevancy), use the `PAGE=` and `DATE_SORT=` query mappings to add support for these features through SWIRL.
 For example:
 ```
 TO DO
 ```